raspibolt/raspibolt/guide/raspberry-pi/web-dashboard.md

       icon: "fas fa-bolt"
       items:
   ```

-🔍 * If you want to tweak the dashboard to your own taste, check the full configuration guidelines on the [Homer repository](https://github.com/bastienwirtz/homer/blob/main/docs/configuration.md){:target="_blank"}.
-Search for compatible icons on the [Font Awesome webpage](https://fontawesome.com/icons){:target="_blank"}.
-Read about styling options on the [Bulma CSS framework webapge](https://bulma.io/documentation/components/message/#colors){:target="_blank"}.

 * Create a symlink to the configuration file and change its ownshership to the "www-data" user